timjansen/minified.js/README.md

 Background
 ------------
-Maybe I am an old-fashioned guy, but the size of JavaScript libraries like jQuery and MooTools has always bothered me.
+Call me old-fashioned, but the size of JavaScript libraries like jQuery and MooTools has always bothered me.
 Don't get me wrong, they are fantastic libraries and I really like to use them, but they contain about 90kb of code even after minification.
 This code needs to be parsed and executed on every page that you include them on.
 For me, that just feels too large for what that they offer, and especially for what I need.
 The 30kb size that they have after gzipping will can also cause a significant delay on low-bandwidth networks.